alexholcombe/spatiotopic-motion/README.md

 5. Black dot appears in second location, 400 ms
 6. Target and foil dot alone, for 100 ms

 They had no jitter of any locations, and tested only 3, which was probably not a good idea because it means seeing the second location is enough to know the right answer.
-So I should add jitter to the first location (and apply the same jitter value to the second location).
+So I  add jitter to the first location (and apply the same jitter value to the second location).